Vinh1VT/Solares/README.md

 # C project for a 1st year engineering school C class

-Simple solar system, with a physic simulation and Raylib as the graphical library The displayed planets are generated from the file "Calcul_Projet.csv" which can be edited to change the simulated system Camera controls (moving and zooming across the system) are fully implemented as follows :
+Simple solar system, with a physic simulation and Raylib as the graphical library.

+The displayed planets are generated from the file "Calcul_Projet.csv" which can be edited to change the simulated system.

+Camera controls (moving and zooming across the system) are fully implemented as follows :
   - Arrows to move
   - Numpad +/- to zoom